marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

 > only admin can delete student
 That was an intermediate step.
 Now let's add the hypermedia elements to list of houses.

 Let's add hypermedia to the `/accommodation/houses` endpoint.
-What do You think the response should include?
+What do you think the response should include?
 Everything what's possible.
 So list of houses and related links;
 ```json
 [